Ice Flyers Partner with Rally Gulf Coast, Wearing Jerseys Designed by Childhood Cancer Patients

 On Wednesday, Rally Kid Barrett and his family visited the team to talk about their journey and what it means to have this game.
 Barrett was surprised at the end by seeing the jersey he designed and meeting the Ice Flyer who will wear his jersey.

-Rally Foundation Night will take place on Friday at the Pensacola Bay Center.
-Tickets are available at the Ice Flyers' official website or the Bay Center box office.
+Rally Foundation Night will take place on tonight at the Pensacola Bay Center.
+Tickets are available at the Ice Flyers' official website or the Bay Center Box Office.

 • Discuss this story on the SPHL message board...